-Accounts receivable, net primarily consist of customer accounts receivable recorded at the invoiced amounts and generally do not bear interest.
-Also included within Accounts Receivable are unbilled fixed price contracts which is discussed further within Note 6 ("Revenue").
+Accounts receivable, net primarily consists of customer accounts receivable recorded at the invoiced amounts and generally do not bear interest.
+Also included within Accounts receivable, net are uncollected fixed price contracts which are discussed further within Note 6 ("Revenue").

-Allowances for doubtful accounts are generally recorded when it becomes probable the receivable will not be collected and is booked to bad debt expense.
-The largest concentration of credit for any one customer was approximately 22% and 20% of the net accounts receivable balance at December 31, 2021 and 2020, respectively.
-Bad debt expense was \$0.2 million, \$0.1 million and \$0.1 million for the years ended December 31, 2021, 2020, and 2019, respectively.
+Allowances for doubtful accounts are based on historical loss experience, expected credit losses from current economic conditions, and management's expectations of future economic conditions.
+The allowance is recorded when the receivable is deemed uncollectible and is booked to bad debt expense.
+The largest concentration of credit for any one customer was approximately 45% and 22% of the Accounts receivable, net balance at December 31, 2022 and 2021, respectively.
+There was no bad debt expense for the year ended December 31, 2022.
+For the years ended December 31, 2021, and 2020, bad debt expenses were \$0.2 million and \$0.1 million, respectively.